IS LM Model: General equilibrium of product and money Market

 - The LM function shifts to the right with an increase in the money supply given the demand for money or due to the decrease in the demand for money on the given supply of money.
 If the central bank follows an expansionary monetary policy, it will buy securities in the open market.
 As a result, the money supply with the public increases for both transactions and speculative motives.
 This shifts the LM curve to the right.

-- A decrease in the demand for money means a reduction in the number of balances demanded at each level of income and interest rate, which creates an excess of the money supplied over the money demanded.
+- A decrease in the demand for money means a reduction in the number of balances demanded at each level of income and interest rate, which creates an excess of the money supply over the money demanded.
 This is equivalent to an increase in money supply in the economy which has the effect of shifting the LM curve to the right.

 - Fig. 5 shows an increase in the money supply the LM1 curve shifts to the right as LM2 which moves the economy to a new equilibrium point E2.
 The increase in the money supply brings down the rate to R2 in the market.